 I’m sure you’ve all used this word or at least read it somewhere, and it was most likely pertaining to diet, weight gain or loss, or exercising.
 But do you really know what it is and what it means?

-Well, you’re in luck because today is Tuesday, and today’s Q for Q&A Tuesday is…
+Well, you’re in luck because today’s question is…

 Q: What is Metabolism?